truongle7793/url-shortener-app/README.md

 ### Redirect
 People will want to visit the original URL directly upon using the short URL.

 Implement the redirect mechanism and move the 2 endpoints to other path.

 ### Collision
 Over time the number of URL will increase to 10 or over 100 millions the percentage of collision will increase.
 In the code we have the retry mechanism but if the percentage is too high it will pose problem.

-### Solution
 Increase the number of characters to 7, 8 and more base on the number of URLs we predict will grow in the near future